 Allows you to share a summary of the status report and highlight key accomplishments of the team by editing these custom text fields.

 Next Two Weeks

 Allows you to review the tasks that are due starting from the Monday of the upcoming week.

-Clarity PPM, the system populates the information from the latest Draft report (based on Report Date) under the Current tab.
-If there are only Final status reports (that is, no drafts) in Classic
+Classic PPM, the system populates the information from the latest Draft report (based on Report Date) under the Current tab.
+If there are only Final status reports (that is, no drafts) in